 It would be wise to make sure that the screw driver does not touch any other pins here.
 Hence it is advisable to use a precision or a small flat screw driver here.

 What To Expect? – Beeping Sounds and Flashing LEDs

 If you test motherboard without CPU, then the first outcome to expect is that NOTHING will be displayed on your screen.

-These are essentially codes indicating where the problem lies.
+LED flashes and beeping sounds are essentially codes indicating where the problem lies.

 Beeping Sound Codes